Vietnam.vn - Nền tảng quảng bá Việt Nam

 What is a recurring deposit?

-Term deposits (also known as term deposits) are a bank deposit product in which the depositor can only withdraw money after a certain term agreed upon with the deposit-receiving institution.
+A term deposit (also known as a term deposit) is a bank deposit product in which the depositor can only withdraw money after a certain period agreed upon with the deposit-receiving institution.

 When choosing this form of deposit, the customer will own a deposit contract which is a legal document proving the customer's deposit at that credit institution.
 This deposit contract is a type of valuable paper, the owner can mortgage or pledge to borrow capital from the issuing bank or other credit institutions.